 Ah yes, don’t we all know it.
 But the story of their win at World Cup doesn’t end there.
-There is one other aspect that I think makes this a great story about a team that not only overcame adversity financially but one other thing as well… they won the event with only 5 guys!
+There is one other aspect that I think makes this a great story about a team that not only overcame adversity financially, but one other thing as well: they won the event with only 5 guys!

 “This was our last opportunity to play at the D2 level together and we were playing no matter what.
 We have played events in the past where 90-95% of points were played by 5 players with only 7 on the roster.
 I knew we had the stamina to run the race, we just couldn’t get hurt and luckily no one got hurt.
 This is a group of veterans that have put in years and have made their sacrifices to compete and win.
 I wasn’t really worried about only having 5, I believed that whatever was meant to happen was going to happen and it happened for us.
 The guys on this roster have a lot of heart and I knew you would have to drag their lifeless body’s off the field for them not to play.”

 But what’s next?
 The team is planning on stepping up to the Semi Pro\Division 1 next season.
-So what adjustments will they make and what do they feel they need to fix in order to be competitive in a division that has teams like Indianapolis Mutiny, NRG Elite, and Montreal Image?
+What adjustments will they make and what do they feel they need to fix in order to be competitive in a division that has teams like Indianapolis Mutiny, NRG Elite, and Montreal Image?

 “We need to be better at working together and communicating.
-We all have very good gun skills, but where a team separates themselves from the pack is their level of communication and how well they can accomplish points together.
+We all have good gun skills, but where a team separates themselves from the pack is their level of communication and how well they can accomplish points together.
 Communication is the key to success in this sports.

 We’re still trying to figure out our player situation and who is looking to commit possibly new players, but our core group is still around and I know they can compete at the semipro level.

 This organization needs a dedicated coach and scouting/assistant coach.
 The top teams have that coach they can count on.
 This is something that we really don’t have at practices leading to the event.
-We do have Jamie helping at events, I’d love to have a coach with us for practice running practices and giving us feedback.
+We do have Jamie helping at events, I’d love to have a coach with us running practices and giving us feedback.
 It’s extremely difficult to do that as a player.”

 Stu is always one to give credit where credit is due.
 What I love about the guy is how he is quick to rattle of the people he credits with his success.
 He will tell you he didn’t do it alone.